Grid-Modeling-TES/Inputs/README.md

 # Grid Modeling TES: Inputs
-In this repository you will find the input data used to model TES across a variety of scenarios, in three grid operator terrories:
+In this repository you will find the input data used to model TES across a variety of scenarios, in two grid operator terrories:

-- Electric Reliability Council of Texas (ERCOT)
 - Midcontent Independent System Operator (MISO)
 - Southwest Power Pool (SPP)

 This input data is intended for use with the GenX fork found [here](https://github.com/Grid-modeling-TES/GenX.jl) and Julia 1.6.7.

-The data in this repo is organized by the 3 regions listed above.
+The data in this repo is organized by the 2 regions listed above.
 Within each region folder you will find 22 folders, each representing a specific scenario.

 These scenarios are all outlined in the [paper]() describing this study.